IvanComp/FedBench/README.md

 | **Client Selector** | `Client Management` | TODO |
 | **Client Cluster** | `Client Management` | TODO |
 | **Message Compressor** | `Model Management` | TODO |

-# Performance

-FedBench allows to generation of a set of performance benchmarks (graphs) derived from the execution.
-They are automatically stored in the _/performance_ folder.
-Below you can find some examples.

 # References